Ephemeral182/ephemeral182.github.io/T3_DiffWeather.md

 - <strong>RVSD</strong> contains a total of 110 pairs of videos.
 - Each pair contains <strong>snowy</strong> and  <strong>hazy</strong> videos and corresponding snow-free and haze-free ground truth videos.
 - We use a rendering engine (Unreal Engine 5) and various augmentation techniques to generate snow and haze with diverse and realistic physical properties.
-This results in more realistic and varied synthesized videos, which improve the model’s performance on real-world data.
+This results in more realistic and varied synthesized videos, which improve the model's performance on real-world data.